genesem/kraisoft/README.md

 	4. build it with `yarn build`

-Live demo is here: https://wadim.pages.dev/
+Live demo was here: ~~https://wadim.pages.dev/~~

+but fuck 'em they are scammers.

 thx.